jpcranford/automations/Script Libraries/Capitalizer usage.md

 Credit for this one goes to [this page](https://www.howtobuildsoftware.com/index.php/how-do/bnYd/applescript-title-case-with-applescript), author unknown.
 Modified slightly for my purposes, but will eventually abandon.

 #### `changeCase_orig`
 Credit goes to a MacScripter [thread](https://macscripter.net/viewtopic.php?pid=42547) from 2005.
-Code written by users kai, Qwerty Denzel, and maybe more- I think I'm just now reading it after tracking it down again to credit the source, and I think I just copied the original code without reading about the bugs it had or updates to the code.
-Will have to investigate and update.
+Code written by users kai, Qwerty Denzel, and maybe more- I think I'm just now reading it fully for the first time after tracking it down again, and I think I just copied the original code without reading about the bugs it had or updates to the code.
+Will have to investigate.

 Works much the same as the master handler, but without the small articles support.